-As LeBron gets ready for to take on the Warriors and force a Game 6 in the 2017 NBA Finals, we are looking back exactly six years ago today to Game 6 of the 2011 NBA Finals.
-It’s a day LeBron probably doesn’t care to remember because it’s the day his heavy-favored Miami Heat lost a championship to the Dallas Mavs.
-It’s a day that had many critics calling LeBron’s performance in the series one of the biggest playoff collapses by a superstar ever.
+As LeBron gets ready to take on the Warriors in Game 6 of the 2017 NBA Finals, we are going back exactly six years ago today to Game 6 of the 2011 NBA Finals.
+It’s a day LeBron probably doesn’t care to remember because it’s the day his heavily-favored Miami Heat lost a championship to Dirk and the Dallas Mavs.
+It’s a day that had many critics calling LeBron’s performance in the series one of the biggest playoffs collapses by a superstar ever.
 It’s a day that a lot of other critics thought was a good thing for LeBron, who started the controversial season with the infamous “not one, not two, not three, not four, not five, not six” championship talk.

 One of his harshest critics was Charles Barkley, who ripped LeBron after Game 6.